LonxunQuantum/Q-CAD-documentations/source/MLFF/MLFF.rst

 Go back to Cu_bulk, and create a python script called **parameters.py**.
 Like etot.input in PWmat, it is the master script that contains the relevant parameters. **In MLFF workflow, this is the only file user needs to modify**.

 You should first add **codedir** in parameters.py.
 It should be the absolute path of the MLFF package, which is the one that contains directory src.
-Notice that letter r must appear in front of the path string.
-On Mcloud, such a path is simply
+Notice that letter r must appear in front of the path string. **On Mcloud, such a path is simply**

 ::

-    codedir=r'/your/path/to/MLFF_torch'
+    codedir=r'/share/app/MLFF'

 Now, the feature generation may starts.
 Set the following parameters in **parameters.py**: